foodfight/showz/whats-cookin/episode_25.md

 While you're over on Twitter, be sure to follow @foodfightshow!

-We'll start this episode with "What's Cookin'" - your source for Chef and Cookbook news.
+It's hard to believe we haven't recorded a show for almost 3 weeks!
+Lot's of news to cover so let's get on with "What's Cookin'" - your surce for Chef and Cookbook news.

 In the News<a name="news"></a>
 -----------

-* [Jamie
+**B** * [Jamie
   Winsor](http://vialstudios.com) has started a guide on [how to author a cookbook the berkshelf way](http://vialstudios.com/guide-authoring-cookbooks.html).
 It is